 Step 1: Research Your State’s Licensure and Accreditation Requirements

-There is no one standard for licensing realtors, so you’ll need to meet the demands of your state.
+There is no one standard for licensing a real estate agent, so you’ll need to meet the demands of your state.
 Start with a Google search: “State Name” Real Estate Regulatory Office or visit ARELLO’s directory on regulatory agencies.

-When it comes to state licensing requirements, some states have reciprocity with other states.
-This means you can get your license in one state and use it in another without having to take an additional license examination.
+When it comes to state real estate license requirements, some states have reciprocity with other states.
+This means you can get your real estate license in one state and use it in another without having to take an additional license examination.

 For example, New York has reciprocity with 9 other states.
-Each state’s process for obtaining a license through reciprocity is different so it would be best to contact each individual state directly for more information on how you can obtain your broker/salesperson license in their jurisdiction without taking another licensing examination.
+Each state’s process for obtaining a real estate license through reciprocity is different so it would be best to contact each individual state directly for more information on how you can obtain your broker/salesperson real estate license in their jurisdiction without taking another licensing examination.

 Step 2: Take Required Prelicensure Real Estate Course

-Depending on where you live, applicants need to complete a certain number of hours in real estate courses before taking the state licensing exam.
-For example, California requires 135 coursework hours; New York and Georgia require 75 (for comparison); Florida has 63 required classwork hours, and Texas offers 180 needed for licensure.
+Depending on where you live, applicants need to complete a certain number of hours in real estate pre licensing coursework before taking the state licensing exam.
+For example, California requires 135 real estate coursework hours; New York and Georgia require 75 (for comparison); Florida has 63 required classwork hours, and Texas offers 180 needed for licensure.

-If you want to fulfill the prelicensing course requirements, there are several ways.
+If you want to fulfill the pre licensing courses and their requirements, there are several ways to do so.
 You can choose between online classes (which may or may not be cheaper), brick-and-mortar real estate schools, and community colleges.
 It is best if you do some research on each option before enrolling in one program over another so that it’s more cost-effective for your needs.

 As a prospective real estate agent, you should find the most suitable learning style for you and research programs before choosing one.
 You should consider quality instructors, materials, etc. as key factors when making choosing a program to invest your time and money in.

-Step 3: Take Your State Real Estate Licensure Exam
+Step 3: Take Your State Real Estate License Exam

 The next step to becoming a real estate agent is taking the state license exam.
 This exam requires passing both the general and sales exams.
 The sales portion focuses on mortgage loan transactions, sales contracts, agency relationships, listing agreements, property inspection procedures, and disclosures.